What cause the lithium ion battery swelling?

 There is a certain risk when the battery expands.
 Once the battery expands, it is best to stop using it to avoid causing other injuries.
-Therefore, when we buy the lithium-ion battery, we must start to prevent the expansion of the battery and take some protective measures.
+Therefore, when we buy a lithium-ion battery, we must start to prevent the expansion of the battery and take some protective measures.

 Avoid excessive charge and discharge.

-Before voltage reaches the lowest cut-off voltage (3.6 v per battery), please stop using the battery.
+Before the voltage reaches the lowest cut-off voltage (3.6 v per battery), please stop using the battery.
 The previous experiments on overcharge caused the batteries to expand seriously, although the batteries did not explode.
-Overcharge and discharge will cause great damage to the battery, which may lead to the destruction of the electrode active material and loss of responsiveness.
+Overcharge and discharge will cause great damage to the battery, which may lead to the destruction of the electrode’s active material and loss of responsiveness.